Dairy Teaching & Research Center

 About the Center

-Fermented feed is stored in both upright and bunker silos.
+Fermented feed is stored in upright silos, bunker silos, and ag bags.
 A large number of these facilities are needed to accommodate the various research needs.
 Feeds stored include alfalfa haylage, corn silage, and high moisture corn.
 All silos and other bulk storage facilities are located in or near an enclosed diet preparation area.

-The milking parlor consists of a double 7 herringbone parlor (14 stalls total) with automatic milk weight recording and automatic take off.
+The milking parlor, shown here, consists of a double 7 herringbone parlor (14 stalls total) with automatic milk weight recording and automatic take off.
 Automatic cow identification is being used.
-Cows are milked twice per day at 4:00 am and 2:00 pm.
+Cows are milked twice per day at 3:00 am and 2:00 pm.

 Animal Inventory and Production

-The MSU dairy herd consists of approximately 180 Holstein milking cows ranging from 2 to 12 years of age with an average cow age of 40 months.
-In addition, 180 head of replacement females are raised from birth to first calving at the facility.
-The herd is about 95% registered with the Holstein Association.
+The MSU dairy herd consists of approximately 180 Holstein milking cows ranging from 2 to 12 years of age with an average cow age of 48 months.
+In addition, 225 head of replacement females are raised from birth to first calving at the facility.
+The herd is registered with the Holstein Association.
 Unless needed for research, all male calves are sold soon after birth.
 All milk is sold through Michigan Milk Producers Association, a milk-handling cooperative.
-Bull calves and cull cows are sold through local stockyard sales.

 Most of the milking herd is housed in tie stalls.
 This is different than most commercial herds of this size, which are more commonly housed in free stalls.
 Individual stalls are necessary because cows must be accessible for use with classes and most research projects require individual feeding or treatments that would not be possible in group housing.

 All females are artificially inseminated (AI) with semen from bulls that are greater than 85 percentile for AI sires.
-Selection is to improve yield of milk, fat and protein and to sustain physical conformation.
-Heifers are inseminated at estrus after 13 months and after body weight is 850 to 900 pounds.
-Cows are inseminated after 50 days postpartum.
+Selection is to improve yield of milk, fat and protein and to sustain physical conformation and reproductive performance.
+Heifers are inseminated at estrus after 11 months and reaching a height of 52 inches.
+Cows are inseminated after 80 days postpartum.
 Calves are born at all times of the year.
-Average age at first parturition is 24 months.
-Average services per conception are 2.1.
-Average days open is 125 days.
-Average calving interval is 402 days and average culling rate is 20 to 35% of the herd per year.

 Most animals receive a total mixed ration (TMR) based on their nutritional requirements for growth, production, and stage of lactation: